 The North Seattle College Cooperative Preschool Program has been around for over half a century and includes around a dozen coop preschools located in northeast Seattle and on Vashon Island.
 Coop preschools in the NSCCPP differ from traditional preschools and daycares in that they are run entirely by the families enrolled in the preschool.
 The parents work together with their preschool’s teachers and NSC Parent Educators to create a fun and engaging environment for their preschoolers to learn and grow.
-A typical day in the classroom involves child-led outdoor and indoor free play time, parent-led small group time (discussed in a bit more detail below), and teacher-led circle time.
+A typical day in the classroom involves child-led outdoor and indoor free play time, parent-led small group time (discussed in a bit more detail below), snack time, and teacher-led circle time.

 Preschools in the NSCCPP run from September to May according to the Seattle Public School academic calendar.
 Parents work in the classroom once a week, assisting their preschool teacher in an assigned role.
 Parents are also expected to lead a small group of preschoolers in a short activity.
 If you’re stumped for ideas, there are many listed at the back of the Handbook you receive when you join one of our classes.

 Parents hold volunteer administration jobs to keep the preschool running smoothly behind the scenes.
-Jobs include Chair, Treasurer, Secretary, Facilities Manager, Parent Coordinator, Teacher’s Assistant, Scheduler, Supplies Manager, Class Photographer, and more.
+Jobs include Chairperson, Treasurer, Secretary, Facilities Officer, Parent Coordinator, Teacher’s Assistant, Scheduler, Photographer, and more.

 Though coop preschools require more parental involvement than traditional preschools and daycares, they also have many benefits.
 The monthly tuition is substantially lower than traditional preschools and daycares.
 And, to ensure that all families can afford to attend even still, scholarships are provided by the NSCCPP Parent Advisory Council and are awarded quarterly.